 CheckWorks, Inc. is excited about what contests like the SkillsUSA competition mean for the students of today and the futures of many industries.

-25% of businesses that encounter a disaster—whether it be a fire or a lawsuit—never reopen their doors.
+Many businesses that encounter a disaster—whether it be a fire or a lawsuit—never reopen their doors.
 It’s a sobering statistic, and one that should leave business owners questioning their own insurance coverage.
 Whether you run a small business or a large corporation, having business insurance is a must for protection and added peace of mind in the event of a disaster.
 Unfortunately, many business owners lack an understanding of this type of coverage and don’t know the first steps to protecting their own businesses.

 By Jurissa Ayala